-Community Distribution of benefits Whoseact Benefit Costs and A ssessm ent of Bene efit Indicative Funding outcomes Whole Identifiable Individuals creates need Period Benefits of Separate Init al Adjusted Source based on Funding community parts of the community need Funding Public Priv ate Public Privat e Impact Statement categories (funding range) - Catchment(s) for rate Community Assista ance ▶ Kaitiakitanga for future generations ▶ Empowered communities with the right tools to deliver the best outcomes ▶ Inclusive connected communities ▶ A diverse economy creating healthy and affordable lifestyles This activity provides funding support to various individuals and organisations to undertake a range of social, cultural and economic initiatives throughout the district, which benefit the wellbeing of the community.
+Community 211221122 efits Whose act Benefit creates Period Costs and A ssessm ent of Bene efit Indicative Funding outcomes Whole Identifiable Individuals creates need Period Benefits of Separate Init al Adju sted Source based on Funding community parts of the community need Funding Public Priv ate Public Privat e Impact Statement categories (funding range) - Catchment(s) for rate Community Assista ance ▶ Kaitiakitanga for future generations ▶ Empowered communities with the right tools to deliver the best outcomes ▶ Inclusive connected communities ▶ A diverse economy creating healthy and affordable lifestyles This activity provides funding support to various individuals and organisations to undertake a range of social, cultural and economic initiatives throughout the district, which benefit the wellbeing of the community.
 Medium The whole community benefits from funding provided to organisations that deliver services and activities to meet the social, cultural and economic needs of the community.
 Support is provided to organisations throughout the district.
 Medium Groups and organisation s can receive benefit, through the receipt of funding to support their activities.
 Medium Individuals receive benefit, through the receipt of funding to support their activities.
 Individuals who use any of the facilities/serv ices offered by organisation s that receive funding from Council, also will benefit.
 Individual community groups that are seeking assistance create the need.
 The community also create the need by requiring various services.
 Current year The benefits of this expenditure on this activity are generally experienced in the current year.
 The outcomes of funding (in terms of the impact on people and communitie so may have longer term benefits, particularly where community facilities are built.
 Given the high degree of public benefit there is limited merit perceived from separate funding.
 For this reason, Council has chosen to amalgamate the overall funding of this activity under the community leadership activity, with the rating mechanism to be amalgamated with other activities to reduce collection costs. this actic contribution organist the communication of the grane recipion of the grane recipion of the grane recipion of the grane of th olic good vity recution mations a munity of the broups a bients of of peopolitium.
-The broups a bients of of peopolitium.
-The broups a bients of of peopolitium.
-The broups are the broups nd groups of the control of the cont within accrue als who greater ider m the ed e e public ctivity. strict- eritage nere eve es and nunity. e from Operational General rate (Medium) - District Targeted rates (Medium) - District / Area of Service Other sources (Low) Capital General and targeted rates Other sources including reserves
+The broups a bients of the broups a bients of of peopolitium.
+The broups and from the second components of the broups within I funds a but this bottoment agbut this nd groups of the control of the cont within accrue als who greater ider m the ed e e public ctivity. strict- eritage nere eve es and nunity. e from Operational General rate (Medium) - District Targeted rates (Medium) - District / Area of Service Other sources (Low) Capital General and targeted rates Other sources including reserves